dart-lang/site-www/src/_samples/index.md

   <div class="card">
     <h3><a href="/dart-vm/dart-by-example">Cookbook</a></h3>
     <p>
-      A set of concrete 'recipes' to get you started with common programming tasks.
+      A set of concrete recipes to get you started with common programming tasks.
     </p>
   </div>